-- 3.53 There are CIL Regulations that prescribe the steps that need to be undertaken in the preparation of CIL Charging Schedules, as described in Figure 5 below.
-The procedures for preparation, consultation, submission and examination are very similar to those for DPD preparation. - 3.54 Initial preparation of a draft CIL involves engagement with key stakeholders to establish the scope and content of the CIL.
-The Council will prepare a preliminary draft and this will then be consulted on for a period of 6 weeks.
-Following this, the Council will consider the representations received and prepare a Draft Charging Schedule.
-This is then consulted upon for a further statutory 6 week period.
+- 3.53 There are CIL Regulations that prescribe the steps that need to be undertaken in the preparation of CIL Charging Schedules.
+The procedures for preparation, consultation, submission and examination arevery similar to those for DPD preparation. - 3.54 Initial preparation of a draft CIL Charging Schedule involves engagement with key stakeholders to establish the scope and content of the proposed document.
+The Council will prepare a Draft Charging Schedule and this will then be consulted on and representations sought for a period of 6 weeks.
+Following this, the Council will consider the representations. - 3.55 If there are any modifications following consultation on the Draft, there may be another consultation for at least 4 weeks but this is at the discretion of the charging authority.
+Following the consultation periods, the Draft Charging Schedule will be submitted to the Secretary of State.
+The supporting documents submitted with the CIL Draft will include a statement of the representations made and how they have been taken into account by the Council.
+There will be an independent examination of the evidence and CIL Rates proposed by an external Inspector which is likely to involve a public hearing.
+The Inspector will prepare a report on the CIL charging schedule by a Council resolution.